UCBCFD/MLegS/docs/tutorial/prerequisites.md

 ## Configure a Compiler and MPI Interfaces

 To ensure compatibility with MLegS, use one of the compiler and MPI setups.
 The following combinations are recommended for compiling and running MLegS:
-1. GNU Fortran compiler `gfortran` <v11.2 or later> with OpenMPI <v4.1 or later>
+1. GNU Fortran compiler `gfortran` (v11.2 or later) with OpenMPI (v4.1 or later)
-2. Intel OneAPI Fortran compiler `ifx` <v2024.1.0 or later> with accompanying Intel MPI
+2. Intel OneAPI Fortran compiler `ifx` (v2024.1.0 or later) with accompanying Intel MPI

 While Intel's legacy Fortran compiler, `ifort`, may be used as an alternative, please note that full compatibility has not been tested or guaranteed.

-You can install `gfortran` and OpenMPI via your system's package manager (`apt` for Ubuntu/Debian, `yum` for CentOS), as these packages are generally available in official repositories.
+You can install `gfortran` and OpenMPI via your system's package manager (`apt install gcc` for Ubuntu/Debian, `yum install gcc` for CentOS), as the GNU compiler collection is generally available in official repositories.

 For Intel compilers, download and install the toolkit from [Intel's official download page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html#gs.hbhvru), selecting the distribution that matches your system.
 After installation, you need to source the Intel environment script (e.g., `source /opt/intel/oneapi/setvars.sh` to set environment variables.